 - Requests, hires, encourages, or otherwise solicits another person to commit any offense mentioned in this Code, either intending that the other person commit the offense or with the knowledge that the other person intends to commit the offense; or

 - Attempts to commit any offense mentioned in this Code.

 - Adjudicated Violations of State or Federal Law:

 - The College disciplinary process is an educational process.
 Therefore, additional sanctions may be imposed under the Student Code of Conduct.
 Any adjudicated violations of state or federal criminal statutes may result in disciplinary action by the College.
 The College will enforce the provisions of Section 1006.62, Florida Statutes.

-- The possession, use or consumption of alcohol is prohibited on College premises and at College functions without the specific written permission of the President.
+- The possession, use, or consumption of alcohol is prohibited on College premises and at College functions without the specific written permission of the President.
 Any student whose behavior becomes unacceptable or disruptive because of being under the influence on any of the College’s campuses or at any college-sponsored event off campus will be subject to discipline.
-Any student who is suspended for alcohol-related violations can apply for readmission only after successfully completing a certified alcohol abuse program and at least one semester of suspension.
+Any student who is suspended for alcohol-related violations may be reinstated only after successfully completing a certified alcohol abuse program and at least one semester of suspension.

 - No person shall set a fire in College buildings or for the purpose of destroying College property or property of any other person.

 - No person shall tamper with fire equipment nor use such equipment for reasons other than the prevention or control of fire; or falsely report a fire, interfere in any way with emergency services or procedures, or fail to conform to established safety regulations.